OpenSUTD/ISTD/infosys+/index.md

   - {:.date} 5 Dec <br> & <br> 12 Dec (TBC)
   - {:.desc} As our data structures become more complex, we can no longer use simple key-value stores.
 A relational database is an online Excel spreadsheet on crack – very powerful, but significantly harder to learn and use.
 We learn basic database design techniques and how to interface them with an application.

-Who should attend this class:
+#### Who should attend this class
   - Students interested in back-end & cloud development
-  - Students whose projects largely involve computations and services on the cloud than on the end user device
+  - Students whose projects involve more computations and services on the cloud than on the end user device

-#### About the course lead
+#### About the class lead
 <div class="profile_img_container"><img class="profile_img" src="img/chester.jpg"></div>

 {:.profile_desc}
-Chester is the Vice President of the Digital Design and Development club and also the kickstarter of Infosys+.
+[Chester](https://opensutd.org/#people-chester) is the Vice President of the Digital Design and Development club and also the kickstarter of Infosys+.
 He is primarily interested in cloud development and actively contributes to open source software and toolchains on Github.

 ## We need help!
 Thanks to the support of ISTD, we can give out student helper rates for students who are interested in acting as TA's for these lessons.
-If you are interested, please email Chester at chester_koh[at]mymail.sutd.edu.sg for with your details ASAP.
+If you are interested, please email Chester at chester_koh[at]mymail.sutd.edu.sg with your details ASAP.

 ## Behind The Scenes
 The InfoSys+ programme was first initiated by Chester, on behalf of 3DC and OpenSUTD, during summer.
 He now works closely with the ISTD faculty, OpenSUTD and the students to improve student experience in ISTD.

 As with OpenSUTD's operating philosophies, everything we do is open and transparent.
-Take a look at the pitch slides we used to convince the ISTD faculty to support this programme [here](https://sutdapac-my.sharepoint.com/:b:/g/personal/chester_koh_mymail_sutd_edu_sg/EX1ZzjwGb7BGiKljq31JlrUBkQbvrFYw5i3M8_MfmupTbA?e=0HPNcQ).
+Take a look at the original pitch slides we used to convince the ISTD faculty to support this programme [here](https://sutdapac-my.sharepoint.com/:b:/g/personal/chester_koh_mymail_sutd_edu_sg/EX1ZzjwGb7BGiKljq31JlrUBkQbvrFYw5i3M8_MfmupTbA?e=0HPNcQ).